Air Source Heat Pumps

 Boiler Upgrade Grant

-A game-changer is the improvement of the Boiler Upgrade Grant, a program that supports replacing gas boilers with heat pumps.
-This grant is increasing from £5000 to £7500, significantly lightening the financial load when adopting heat pump systems.
+A game-changer is the improvement of the Boiler Upgrade Grant, a programme that supports replacing gas boilers with air source heat pumps.
+This government grant is increasing from £5000 to £7500, which reduces the upfront costs of purchase and installation when adopting air source heat pump systems.
 The goal?
-Encourage more consumers to explore this energy-efficient alternative.
+Encourage more consumers to explore this energy-efficient alternative heating system for their homes.

 Lord Callanan affirms, “While a heat pump can be installed for a similar price to installing a gas boiler, the support we’ve put in place means it is an option for more and more households.”

-To make sure they cater to the diverse needs of households and businesses, the government is introducing variable grants based on property type and existing fuel sources.
-This tailored approach aims to make heat pumps financially feasible for a broader demographic.
-Hopefully, by recognising consumers’ unique requirements, this initiative will spark the widespread adoption of this eco-friendly technology.
+To make sure they cater to the diverse needs of households and businesses, the UK Government is introducing variable grants based on property type and existing fuel sources.
+This tailored approach aims to make air source heat pumps financially feasible for a broader demographic.
+By recognising consumers’ unique requirements, this initiative's aim is to encourage the widespread adoption of this renewable energy option.

 Simplified Qualification Process